False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

 \subsection{The underappreciated role of statistical power}

 Hardly any study in the field mentions statistical power although power has important implications for the inferences that we draw from the data.
 For example, knowledge about the power of a statistical test allows us to tell whether a null result (failure to reject the null) is meaningfully interpretable as the absence of an effect.
-If the power was high, we can plausibly argue that the failure to reject the null constitutes evidence that the null is true (or at least that the effect was much smaller than hypothesized).
-However, if the power was low, the failure to reject the null more likely means that the data is simply inconclusive.
+If the power was high, we can plausibly argue that the failure to reject the null constitutes evidence that the null is true or at least that the effect was much smaller than hypothesized.
+However, if power was low, the failure to reject the null more likely means that the data is simply inconclusive.
 Yet it is almost unheard of that researchers report the power of their experiments (the present authors are no exception).

 Our simulation illustrates the important role that power plays not just for Type II errors but also for Type S and Type M errors \cite{GelmanCarlin2014}.
-If power is low, there is a substantial chance that a significant effect is actually in the opposite direction of the true effect, which can have catastrophic consequences for theory development.
+If power is low, there is a substantial chance that a detected effect is actually in the opposite direction of the true effect, which would have catastrophic consequences for theory development.
 Similarly, low power can lead to an overestimation of an effect’s size.
-Interestingly, the latter implies that differences in statistical power and the size of Type M errors can also potentially explain when two studies find different effect sizes even though they manipulated the same thing.

-Another result of our simulation is that it is much easier to detect true effects in early eye-tracking measures such as first fixation duration (FFD) than in late measures such as total viewing time (TVT).
-It is important to be aware of this because otherwise one might fall prey to two kinds of illusions: First, higher power for early measures means that effects are more likely to emerge in those measures creating the illusion that manipulations tend to have early effects but no late effects.
+Our simulation also showed that power is higher for early eye-tracking measures than for late measures.
+These differences in power give rise to three surprising statistical illusions: First, higher power for early measures means that effects are more likely to emerge in those measures creating the illusion that manipulations tend to have early effects but no late effects.
 Second, the lower power for later measures means that these measures will show larger Type M errors creating the illusion that late effects are bigger than they really are.
+Third, late measures are more likely to show Type S errors than early measures, creating the illusion that the direction of effects is more variable in late measures than in early measures.